Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations: The linear case

+Thus it is a solution if we have \beq m_i x'_i(t) = -[A(W'*\rho_n)]_{x_i(t)}, \quad \mbox{ for } i=1,\dots, n. \eeq This system of ODEs is complemented by the initial data $x_i(0)=x_i^0$.
+Thus we are looking for absolute continuous solutions to the integral problem

-Then we define the dynamics of aggregates as in subsection \ref{existence}~: \begin{itemize} \item When the $x_i$ are all distinct, they are solutions of system \eqref{dynagg} or equivalently \eqref{xibis} (with zero right hand side if $n_\ell =1$). \item At collisions, we use a sticky dynamics as defined as above. \end{itemize} We recall that this choice of the dynamics allows the conservation of the mass.
+Then we define the dynamics of aggregates as in subsection \ref{existence}~: \begin{itemize} \item When the $x_i$ are all distinct, they are solutions of system \eqref{dynagg} or equivalently \eqref{xibis} (with zero right hand side if $n_\ell =1$, where we recall $n_\ell(t)$ is the number of distinct particles at time $t$). \item At collisions, we use we use the same sticky dynamics as above. \end{itemize} We recall that this choice of the dynamics implies mass conservation.
 As above, we have existence of the sequence $(x_i)_i$ satisfying \eqref{xibis} on $[0,T]$ with initial condition $(x_i^0)$.
-Then we set $\rho_n(t,x) = \sum_{i=1}^n m_i\delta_{x_i(t)}(x)$.
+Then we set $\rho_n(t,x) = \sum_{i=1}^{n_\ell} m_i\delta_{x_i(t)}(x)$.
 By construction, $\rho_n$ is a solution in the sense of distribution of \eqref{eqrhodis}-\eqref{DefFluxJ} for given initial data $\rho_n^{ini}$.